Pawsey-Internships/pawsey-version-control/_episodes/10-open.md

 > etc.) can be turned into a citable object.
 You'll learn how to do this in
 > [the later episode on Citation]({{ page.root }}{% link _episodes/12-citation.md %}).
 {: .callout}

-> ## How Reproducible Is My Work?
->
-> Ask one of your labmates to reproduce a result you recently obtained
-> using only what they can find in your papers or on the web.
-> Try to do the same for one of their results,
-> then try to do it for a result from a lab you work with.
-{: .challenge}

 > ## How to Find an Appropriate Data Repository?
 >